pkgw/miriad-python/README.md

     ./configure --prefix=PREFIX --with-miriad=MIRPATH

-Here, MIRPATH is where MIRIAD has been installed, such that the following files should exist: `MIRPATH/include/miriad-c/miriad.h` and `MIRPATH/lib/libmir.EXT`, where `EXT` is `so` on Linux machines and `dylib` on Macs.
+Here, MIRPATH is where MIRIAD has been installed.
+If you use a "new-style" installation, the following files should exist:
+`MIRPATH/include/miriad-c/miriad.h` and `MIRPATH/lib/libmir.EXT`, where `EXT`
+is `so` on Linux machines and `dylib` on Macs.
+If you're using a CARMA precompiled distribution, the file `MIRPATH/src/inc/maxdim.h` should exist.

 If you believe that you're specifying the correct --with-miriad argument and the `configure` checks are still failing, you can peruse